Blaizzy/mlx-embeddings/docs/Manpage.md

   *Default:* `native`.

-- `HOMEBREW_ARCHIVE_KEY`
-  <br>Use this API key when accessing the Archive.org API (where bottles are stored).
-The format is access:secret.
-See https://archive.org/account/s3.php

 - `HOMEBREW_ARTIFACT_DOMAIN`
   <br>Prefix all download URLs, including those for bottles, with this value.
 For example, `HOMEBREW_ARTIFACT_DOMAIN=http://localhost:8080` will cause a formula with the URL `https://example.com/foo.tar.gz` to instead download from `http://localhost:8080/example.com/foo.tar.gz`.